Get,

 Preparing for an Appointment with a Healthcare Provider

 It’s a good plan to prepare a list of questions for your healthcare provider.
-These could the following.
+These could include the following.

 • Why is my MPV level not normal?